mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 Once all of this is done, traffic should flow from the connected device through to other devices on the network or internet.
 We can verify this by connecting a device to the Raspberry Pi.
-It should successfully negotiate an IP address from the dchp server (likely `192.168.10.2`).
+It should successfully negotiate an IP address from the dhcp server (likely `192.168.10.2`).
-In addition to that, we should be able to make requests from the client (i.e. the security system) to other devices on your network or internet.
+In addition to that, we should be able to make requests from the client (i.e. the security system) to other devices on the network or internet.

 Once I connected my system, I saw that it successfully obtain an IP from the server using the UI they provide.
 After, I sent a test email to make sure the request would successfully go through.